Saifa36622/DRL_HW2/README.md

 ## Conclusion

+**Which algorithm performs best**

+- from the result the algotrithm that perform the best is double q-learn then q-learn then sarsa and MC in the last

+**Why does it perform better than the others?**
 -

-Which algorithm performs best
--

-Why does it perform better than the others?
--

-How do the resolutions of the action space and observation space affect the learning process?
-Why?
+**How do the resolutions of the action space and observation space affect the learning process?
+Why?**
 -